YGWhatsNew/YGWhatsNew.github.io/README.md

 ## Release announcements

-The Crunch web app uses the [RSS feed](https://crunch.io/dev/features/index.xml) of the [features blog](https://crunch.io/dev/features/) to populate the "What's new" notification panel.
-In addition, syndicated products like Profiles are integrated to the feed by two means.
+The Crunch web app uses the [RSS feed](https://profiles-help.yougov.com/index.xml) of the this site to populate the “What's new” notification panel.
 First, items are fetched from a configured url (ideally the index.xml on this built site) and intermixed by date with those in the Crunch feed.
 Second, the channel link in the index.xml here is used to override the “see more” link at the bottom of the list of new features in the app.
 If you configure such an override link, it is recommended to include a link to the Crunch feature blog on your own “see more” landing page.

 Feed items are populated using the front matter following these conventions: